Kyrgyzstan Country Commercial Guide

 Overview

-The vast majority of Kyrgyz companies in the industry operate as “cut-make-trim” garment manufacturers, while actual domestic textile manufacturing has virtually ceased.
-After years of producing for the bazaar trade, Kyrgyz garment manufacturers are now beginning to fulfill “cut-make-trim” contracts with fabric and fixtures provided by clients, with some matured firms now involved in design, branding, and production.
+Most Kyrgyz companies in the industry operate as “cut-make-trim” garment manufacturers, while actual domestic textile manufacturing has virtually ceased.
+After years of producing for the bazaar trade, Kyrgyz garment manufacturers are now beginning to fulfill “cut-make-trim” contracts with fabric and fixtures provided by clients, with some firms now involved in design, branding, and production.
 As global competition in the sector has accelerated in recent years, Kyrgyz garment manufacturers have been forced to adapt to shifts in global supply chains and are now positioning themselves to meet international demand.

-However, several short- and medium-term challenges persist, including a lack of access to finance and modern inputs, and technical barriers to successfully market to prospective buyers outside the CIS region.
+However, several short- and medium-term challenges persist, including a lack of access to finance and modern inputs, and technical barriers to successfully market to prospective buyers outside the Commonwealth of Independent States (CIS) region.
 The Kyrgyz Republic’s accession to the EAEU in August 2015 raised tariffs on several inputs into the garment manufacturing process, and the country continues to harmonize its laws and regulations to conform to the standards of the EAEU.

 Opportunities

-The garment and apparel manufacturing industry presents numerous opportunities for U.S. retailers to diversify their supply chain away from countries with troubling labor standards, and particularly those seeking to export to the larger, nearby markets of Russia and Kazakhstan.
-U.S. retailers committed to low carbon footprints will also be encouraged by the fact that nearly 90 percent of all local electricity is generation is from state-owned hydro-power assets.
+The garment and apparel manufacturing industry presents opportunities for U.S. retailers to diversify their supply chain away from countries with troubling labor standards, and particularly those seeking to export to the nearby markets of Russia and Kazakhstan.
+U.S. retailers committed to low-carbon footprints will also be encouraged by the fact that nearly 90 percent of all local electricity generation is from state-owned hydropower assets.
 Opportunities also exist for professional service providers that specialize in certification and standardization and assist garment manufacturers in navigating the export process.
 On balance, the sector requires significant capital expenditures to upgrade machinery to remain competitive, which offers prospects for U.S. producers of advanced and specialized sewing, processing, and cutting equipment.

 ×